-The work here is closely related to previous work on infinite-server queues, especially heavytraffic limits for these models; see Duffield and Whitt (1997), Glynn and Whitt (1991) and Krichagina and Puhalskii (1997).
+The work here is closely related to previous work on infinite-server queues, especially heavy-traffic limits for these models; see Duffield and Whitt (1997), Glynn and Whitt (1991), and Krichagina and Puhalskii (1997).
 In relation to these papers, our main contribution here is to focus on customer abandonments.
 These papers illustrate stronger mathematical results we hope to obtain for our model.

-Organization of the rest of this paper.
-Here is how the rest of this paper is organized: In Section 2 we develop the deterministic fluid approximation for the G/GI/s + GI queueing model with large s.
-In Section 3 we determine its steady-state behavior.
+Organization of the Paper

+In $\S 2$, we develop the deterministic fluid approximation for the G/GI/s + GI queueing model with large s.
+In $\S 3$, we determine its steady-state behavior.
 We prove that the fluid model has a unique steady-state distribution, and fully characterize that steady-state distribution (depicted in Figure 1 for the interesting overloaded case).

-In Sections 4 and 5 we present numerical examples to show that the G/GI/s + GI fluid model provides useful results.
+In §§4 and 5, we present numerical examples to show that the G/GI/s+GI fluid model provides useful results.
 We compare the fluid approximation to exact results for M/GI/s+GI queueing models obtained from computer simulations and numerical algorithms.
-In Section 4 we consider overloaded M/GI/s + GI queueing models with non-exponential service-time and time-to-abandon distributions, investigating the impact of these distributions.
+In §4, we consider overloaded M/GI/s+GI queueing models with nonexponential service-time and time-to-abandon distributions, investigating the impact of these distributions.
 We show that steady-state performance is significantly affected by the time-to-abandon distribution beyond its mean but not by the service-time distribution beyond its mean.
-In Section 5 we consider more examples, showing how the approximation performs as a function of the load.
+In §5, we consider more examples, showing how the approximation performs as a function of the load.

-In Section 6 we establish the many-server heavy-traffic limit, with convergence to a deterministic fluid process, for a family of discrete-time $G_t(n)/GI/s + GI$ queueing models.
-These models are more general than the G/GI/s + GI queueing models in Section 2, because they have arrival processes that are both time-dependent and state-dependent.
+In §6, we establish the many-server heavy-traffic limit, with convergence to a deterministic fluid process, for a family of discrete-time $G_t(n)/GI/s + GI$ queueing models.
+These models are more general than the G/GI/s + GIqueueing models in §2, because they have arrival processes that are both time-dependent and state-dependent.
 From the theoretical perspective, a major innovation in our analysis is to approach the convergence problem in discrete time.
 By working in discrete time, the proof becomes a relatively elementary recursive application of the weak law of large numbers (WLLN).
 The discrete-time framework is also convenient for computation of the approximating fluid performance measures.
 Just as the proof can be done recursively, so can the discrete-time computations, making it easy to compute time-dependent generalizations of Figure 1.

-In Section 7 we briefly discuss steady-state solutions for G(n)/GI/s + GI fluid models, which have state-dependent, but not-time-dependent, input.
-When the arrival rate is statedependent, we can easily have multiple steady-state regimes for the fluid model.
+In §7, we briefly discuss steady-state solutions for G(n)/GI/s+GI fluid models, which have state-dependent, but not-time-dependent, input.
+When the arrival rate is state dependent, we can easily have multiple steady-state regimes for the fluid model.

-2. The G/GI/s+GI Fluid Model
+2. The G/GI/s + GI Fluid Model

-In this section we develop the G/GI/s + GI fluid model.
+In this section, we develop the G/GI/s + GI fluid model.
 We start with the associated G/GI/s + GI queueing model.

-The G/GI/s + GI queueing model.
+The G/GI/s+GI Queueing Model

 The G/GI/s + GI queueing model is a general multiserver queue with customer abandonment.
-Customers arrive according to a general stationary arrival process (the initial G) with arrival rate $\lambda$ .
+Customers arrive according to a general stationary arrival process (the initial G) with arrival rate λ .
 Each arriving customer enters service immediately upon arrival if there is a server available.
 If the servers are all busy, the arriving customer waits in queue.
 Customers are served in order of their arrival by the first available server.
 Waiting customers may also elect to abandon.
 We assume that each customer has a random abandon time, after which he will abandon if he has not yet begun service.
 Once service starts, the customer remains until service is provided.
 There are no retrials; abandoning customers leave without affecting future arrivals.